exclaves/exclaves.github.io/_posts/2016-12-13-homework-for-us.md

 >
 > “In your neighborhood?”
 >
-> “We live in Maryville, so, yeah…” - Unknown in Phoenix, Arizona
+> “We live in Maryvale, so, yeah…” - Unknown in Phoenix, Arizona

 > “I'm hopeful I can be a good father to my son.
 He’s in Washington state.
 I got left behind.” - Abraham in Phoenix, Arizona